RAKWireless/wisblock-node-red/interface/rak5801/README.md

 To run in Docker in its simplest form just run:

 ```
-docker run -it -p 1880:1880 -v node_red_data:/data --device /dev/i2c-1:/dev/i2c-1 --cap-add=SYS_RAWIO nodered/node-red
+docker run -it -p 1880:1880 -v /node_red_data:/data --device /dev/i2c-1:/dev/i2c-1 --name node-red:998 nodered/node-red
 ```

-In the command above, the `--device` can mount device to container, the `--cap-add=SYS_RAWIO` give docker the capability to Perform I/O port operations (iopl(2) and ioperm(2)).
+In the command above, the `--device` can mount device to container, and `--name` can add an user with specified group.

+Before add node-red user to the local i2c group, you need to get the group number via running command below on your host:

+`cat /etc/group | grep i2c | awk -F: '{print $3}'`

 ##### Running under Docker Portainer